durasj/chipsandcode/src/routes/sideA.md

 _**Figure 1.1** Truth table representation of boolean function And._

 The Boolean function we see in Figure 1.1 is called _And_.
-This boolean function outputs $1$ only and only if both inputs are $1$, otherwise, it outputs $0$.
+This boolean function outputs $1$ if and only if both inputs are $1$, otherwise, it outputs $0$.

 # Gate Logic